ailbhedeburca2/course_work/README.md

-In this repository you will find all my work from my Computer Science course as well as persnoal projects.
+In this repository you will find all my work from my Computer Science course as well as personal projects.

 Link to DIME wbsite: https://student.computing.dcu.ie/~thelma.clarke24/groupac_part3/index.html